masashimorita/laravel-todo/README.md

-# laravel-jwt-auth
+# laravel-todo

-JWT authentication sample project
+Todo API with laravel